 The idea of a teenage Dumbledore was simply odd, like trying to imagine a stupid Hermione or a friendly Blast-Ended Skrewt.

 - Harry Potter and the Deathly Hallows, p.
 21 (US)

-Sixteen-year-old Albus Dumbledore was walking down the halls late.
-It was two nights before the vast majority of the students were to board the Hogwarts Express and go home for Christmas, Albus included.
-He couldn't sleep, and to be honest, he did not really want to go home in a couple days, because home always felt like a guilt trip.
-He loved his brother, sister, and mother, but having to look at Ariana and her daily struggles always made him feel awful.
-It was his fault Ariana had a mental breakdown that she has still not recovered from.
-It was his fault Ariana would never walk through the halls of Hogwarts like himself.
-Albus was supposed to be watching her when those Muggles snatched her and did those horrible things to her, but he became distracted and forgot about her...
+As sixteen-year-old Albus walked down the halls, he tried to think of other things.
+Tomorrow would be his last full day at Hogwarts until after New Year.
+Then it would be time to return home.
+It was late at night.
+He could not sleep.
+To be honest, he did not really want to go home in a couple days, because home always felt like a guilt trip.
+He loved his family, despite the fact that he wanted to throttle Aberforth sometimes.
+Yet having to look at Ariana and her daily struggles always made him feel awful.
+It was his fault Ariana had a mental breakdown that she still has not recovered from.
+It was his fault Ariana would never walk through the halls of Hogwarts for herself.
+Albus had been supposed to be watching her when those terrible Muggles snatched her and did those horrible things to her.
+He had become distracted and forgot about her...

 It was an old wound, but Albus could still feel it when he was at home.
 He had tried to tell himself that he had only been ten years old at the time, not even old enough to go to Hogwarts, but the guilt inside him still squirmed every time he felt Ariana looking at him.
 Albus did not have the relationship Aberforth had with Ariana because he could not.
 A guilty conscious kept him from that.
 He knew that Ariana did not really blame him, but it felt like she did sometimes.